 But if you’re just in it for the nifflers and bowtruckles, you’re bound to be a happy camper.

-Emily Asher-Perrin actually almost cried when Newt gave away his bowtruckle (however briefly) to Ron Perlman the elf.
+Emmet Asher-Perrin actually almost cried when Newt gave away his bowtruckle (however briefly) to Ron Perlman the elf.
 You can bug her on Twitter and Tumblr, and read more of her work here and elsewhere.